0x000005/TerrariaSplit/README.en.md

 - A one-key Create World workflow for faster resets and boss practice.
 - Practice save slots for quickly switching between different training setups.
-- pyramid filtering and Zenith auto star catch to reduce world-generation grind.
+- Pyramid filtering and Zenith auto star catch to reduce world-generation grind, backed by maintenance docs and metrics tools for ongoing calibration.

 ### ✨ Visual Polish